jiamings/tsong.me/site/src/content/blog/design-the-inference-move.md

 live somewhere in the inference algorithm.
 It cannot be wished into existence by calling the objective "multi-token."

+This also changes how I think about diffusion and flow methods for language.
+They should not be dismissed just because language is usually represented with discrete tokens, and they should not be accepted just because they carry the word "diffusion."
+The question is more specific: what is the state space, and what parallel or refinement move is the sampler actually allowed to make?

+Masked diffusion language models, block diffusion models, continuous diffusion over categorical data, and flow-map language models answer that question in different ways.
+Some operate over discrete masked tokens.
+Some generate blocks autoregressively and refine inside each block.
+Some move the language problem into a continuous space and learn refinement or flow-like updates there.
+These are not the same algorithm with different branding.
+But they share a common inference design problem: how to get the latency benefits of parallelism or few-step refinement without silently dropping the dependencies that make language coherent.

+Continuous-domain language models are especially interesting from this angle because they make the false dichotomy harder to maintain.
+A language model can use continuous states.
+A diffusion or flow model can be applied to text-like objects.
+But the important part is not the label.
+It is whether the chosen state space and update map make the intended inference procedure well specified.

 ## What this suggests

 I do not think the future of generative modeling is going to be a clean victory